h5py/h5py/ANN.rst

-Announcing HDF5 for Python (h5py) 2.3.0
+Announcing HDF5 for Python (h5py) 2.3.1
 =======================================

-The h5py team is happy to announce the availability of h5py 2.3.0 (final).
+The h5py team is happy to announce the availability of h5py 2.3.1.
+This is a bugfix release which fixes a build issue when using the most recent version of HDF5 (1.8.13), and some issues with Travis-CI.
-Thanks to everyone who provided beta feedback!

 What's h5py?
 ------------